Vikram Pandit: Resignation

 On 16 October 2012, Pandit unexpectedly resigned as Citigroup CEO.
 Michael Corbat, previously Citigroup's CEO of Europe, Middle East, and Africa, was named as his replacement.
 While Pandit and the company maintain that he resigned, Bloomberg News cited anonymous board sources indicating that Pandit was forced out by the board after eroding investor confidence and damaging company relations with regulators over an extended period.
 The New York Times later identified Chairman Michael E. O'Neill as the driving force behind a months-long secret effort to oust Pandit, which culminated in a surprise ultimatum to Pandit stating that he must resign immediately, resign at the end of the year, or be fired.
 His resignation followed multiple payouts to investors during ongoing fraud allegations.

 Compensation

-While CEO of Citigroup in 2007, Vikram S. Pandit earned an annualized compensation of $3,164,320, which included a base salary of $250,000, stocks granted of $2,914,320, and options granted of $0.
+While CEO of Citigroup in 2007, Pandit earned an annualized compensation of $3,164,320, which included a base salary of $250,000, stocks granted of $2,914,320, and options granted of $0.
 In 2008, he earned a total compensation of $38,237,437, which included a base salary of $958,333, stocks granted of $28,830,000, and options granted of $8,432,911.
 However, after adjusting for Citigroup's sunken share price, the package was worth just a few million dollars.
 Pandit received $165 million for his hedge fund which was purchased by Citi in 2007.
 The fund has since been closed.
 In 2012, Citigroup shareholders voted in favor of a non-binding resolution to reject a $15 million pay package for Pandit.
 In November 2012, Pandit was paid about $6.7 million.